isabellarmonteiro/Bangladesh/docs/fish/01_fish_outline.md

 #### Aquaculture Statistics from the BIHS (2018-2019)
 In the third wave of the BIHS, 40% of all households engaged in aquaculture.
-The following culture rates were found for species related to CGIAR work (out of a total of 5605 households):
+The following culture rates were found for species related to CGIAR work (out of the total 5605 households):

 | Fish type | % Households |
 |:-------------|:------------------|